geeta06/ImdbRestApis/README.md

-# ImdbRestApis
-Authenticated IMDB RestApis in Flask
+Authenticated RestApis in Flask

 Login api for admin the user is created use the username and password provided over mail.

-HOST
+Host
   	127.0.0.1:5000

-URL
- 	{{HOST}}/login

-METHOD
+Url
+ 	{{Host}}/login

+Method
 POST

-Raw Json body
+Raw Json Body
 	{
 	"username": "admin",
 	“password": "admin"